 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-The Honda Accord is one of the most popular cars on the road.
-One of the reasons it’s famous is because it’s easy to get affordable spare parts.
+The Honda Accord is one of the most popular cars in America.
+One of the reasons why is because it’s easy to get affordable spare parts.
 It’s also just as easy to upgrade your ride with some of the best Honda Accord tires on the market.
 A set of quality tires on your ride can improve your safety and performance on the road.
-Here are a few options you could consider.
+Here are a few options you should consider.

 A high-quality all-season touring tire with a 17-inch diameter and asymmetric tread design.

 - It offers a comfortable ride

 - Great sidewall stability

 - It offers great traction and handling on both dry and wet pavements